russom/CarND-Capstone/README.md

 Native Installation
 ---

 As an alternative to Docker I have used a specific ***Udacity Workspace***, i.e. a fully equipped virtual environment with all the proper dependencies installed.
-As a guide to set up a native environment from scratch, however, the following instructions can be followed.
+As a guide to set up a native environment from scratch, however, the following instructions can be followed:

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).
 * If using a Virtual Machine to install Ubuntu, use the following configuration as minimum: